moby/moby/docs/sources/reference/commandline/cli.md

       -f, --follow=false        Follow log output
       -t, --timestamps=false    Show timestamps
-      --tail="all"              Output the specified number of lines at the end of logs (defaults to all logs)
+      --tail="all"              Number of lines to show from the end of the logs

 The `docker logs` command batch-retrieves logs present at the time of execution.